Sequoia/debugging-nodejs-talk/content/slides.md

 ???

-* Execute code in the current context
+* Execute code in the current context (response.setHeader etc.)
+  * Good for things you have to transform with function calls
 * Also a good way to explore in-memory objects

+&rarr; Enough VS Code, let's look at debugging with the chrome debugger.

 ---
-class:biglist
-# Chrome Devtools

-* Use Chrome as debug "*client*"
-* Outside the IDE 🙁
-* More Advanced Debugging Features 😄

----
 # Node Inspector Installation

+???

+Node-inspector is the name of the tool that links chrome devtools to node.js

+--

 <pre class="ansi2html">
 $ npm install -g node-inspector
 $ node-inspect my-script.js
 </pre>

-???

-Node-inspector is the name of the tool that links chrome devtools to node.js

 ---
 # ~~Node Inspector Installation~~